yarso-su/systemctl-manager/README.md

 ## Motivation

-When I started using Linux, I interacted with systemd services directly through the `systemctl` command.
-Over time, I got tired of typing the same commands repeatedly.
+When I started using Linux, I got tired of typing the same commands repeatedly.
 As a newcomer, I created a small `bash` script with a hardcoded list of common services and a menu to run different commands.

 This project is a re-implementation of that script in Rust, meant to help me learn more about the language and its ecosystem while also extending the original functionality.